JonathanSum/Tensorflow_Missing/README.md

-# This is for fixing or adding the missing material of the Tensorflow on Coursera.
+# This is for fixing or adding the missing material of the Tensorflow course on Coursera.